ericrsmith35/Lightning-Components/src/aura/ersLongTextArea/README.md

 #### _(Required)_

+- **Object API Name** - API Name of the Object with the Long Text Area field

 - **Long Text Area Field API Name** - API Name of the Long Text Area field

 #### _(Optional)_